 When I’m planning my meals, I make sure to plan a couple of super easy no-effort dinners that I can eat on the nights I don’t feel like cooking.
 This helps make sure I don’t order something instead!

-Check out this meal planning notepad to help you write your weekly meal plan!
+Make sure to check out the meal planning and grocery list notepads in my shop to help you write your weekly meal plan!

 Cancel Unused Subscriptions

 One of the benefits of monitoring your spending more closely is realizing the things you’re spending money on each month that aren’t necessary.
 With all of the monthly subscriptions available these days, there’s a good chance there’s one or two that you’re paying for each month but aren’t using, and therefore could eliminate that monthly cost.

 It might be a streaming service that you don’t really use, or a gym membership when you never find yourself going to the gym.
 It might also be for a monthly subscription box that you still receive but aren’t really enjoying anymore.
 Whatever it is, eliminating the subscriptions you don’t really need can be a great way to save money every month!

 I think it’s safe to say that just about all of us (or most of us) are spending money on things each month that we really don’t need to be.
 For a lot of people, this is a daily cup of coffee that’s costing them $5, rather than just making coffee at home.

 I’m not saying you need to cut these expenses entirely.
 We’ve all got something we spend unnecessary money on that we’ve decided we’re okay with.
 But cutting back just a little can make a big difference.
 For instance, cutting back to 2 trips to Starbucks per week instead of 7 could save you $25 per week – that’s $1,300 per year!

 Use a Credit Card